romansky/romansky.github.com/_posts/2012-09-22-typing-in-javascript.md

 pubsub.trigger 'myEvent', 5,10
 {% endhighlight %}

-The "pubsub.on(event name, callback)" API is very common. here's an example of how a generic implementation might look like:
+The "pubsub.on(event name, callback)" API is very common amongst different JS pub/sub frameworks. here's an example of how a generic implementation might look like:

 {% highlight coffeescript %}